-Are you feeling exhausted from burnout?
+Are you feeling exhausted?
 Working harder than ever at your job, in your business, at home, and your community?
 Yet at the end of the day, it doesn’t feel like you’ve done enough.

 Have you been experiencing burnout since your responsibilities became more demanding in pandemic 2020?